jennielees/full-stack/_posts/2015-05-05-web-server-scratch.md

 This contains the path being requested (`/`).

-What happens if you try to visit [http://localhost:5050/kittens](http://localhost:5050/kittens)?
+What happens if you try to visit [http://localhost:5000/kittens](http://localhost:5050/kittens)?
+(Change 5000 if you changed port number.)

 Can you use this knowledge to use `if` statements and return a different HTML file if a different path is being requested?
 You'll probably want to make a couple of different test files for this, and you might find the `split()` and `startswith()` functions helpful.